coenvweb/coenv-unit-sites-wordpress/wp-content/plugins/megamenu/readme.txt

 5. Back end: Use the theme editor to change the appearance of your menus

 == Changelog ==

+= 2.9.1 =

+* Fix: Error when clearing cache on some installations
+* Fix: Menu item ordering incorrect on some installations
+* Fix: Invalid 'max-width' CSS rule
+* Fix: Conflict with Eduma theme - only load scss class when required
+* New: Add support for 'never-highlight' custom class
+* New: Add new dashicons introduced in WordPress 5.5

 = 2.9.0.2 =